microsoft/MIDI/src/app-dev-sdk/sdk-core-projection-cs/nuget/README.md

-﻿# Microsoft.Devices.Midi2.Core
+﻿# Microsoft.Devices.Midi2 and Windows.Devices.Midi2

 Note.
-This package is currently in early developer preview.
+This package is currently in developer preview.
 Please see release notes

 https://github.com/microsoft/midi